 - In-Person Visits

 You’ll only know what works best for your business after you set up and test your first inside sales cadence.
 You may want to bring in your top sales agents to see what patterns of contact currently work well for them.
-Inviting them to contribute to the process opens the avenue of communication between upper-level management and representatives actively on the floor.
+Inviting them to contribute to the process opens the avenue of communication between upper-level management and active representatives on the floor.

 Use Redial Rules to Follow Up